 Is my toddler ready?
 What should I look for on a tour?
-How can we handle separation anxiety?
-And what is this all going to cost?
+How will we handle those first goodbyes?
 If these questions are running through your mind, you are not alone.
-Finding the right daycare for 2 year olds involves a lot of moving parts, and it’s completely normal to want clear, straightforward answers.
-We created this comprehensive guide to address all of your concerns in one place.
-We’ll cover everything from the benefits of early socialization and what a great curriculum looks like to practical tips for budgeting and preparing for that very first drop-off.
+Finding the right daycare for 2-year-olds is a big decision, and it’s smart to want clear, straightforward answers.
+This guide was created to give you just that.
+We’ll cover all the benefits of starting daycare at 2 years old, from early socialization to what a great curriculum looks like.
+We’ll also give you practical tips for budgeting and making that first drop-off a little easier for everyone.

 Key Takeaways